dapr/docs/daprdocs/content/en/operations/configuration/invoke-allowlist.md

 ```

 ## Hello world example
+### Kubernetes Mode
-This scenario shows how to apply access control to the [hello world](https://github.com/dapr/quickstarts/blob/master/hello-world/README.md) or [hello kubernetes](https://github.com/dapr/quickstarts/blob/master/hello-world/README.md) samples where a python app invokes a node.js app.
+This scenario shows how to apply access control to the [hello kubernetes](https://github.com/dapr/quickstarts/blob/master/hello-world/README.md) samples where a python app invokes a node.js app.
 You can create and apply these configuration files `nodeappconfig.yaml` and `pythonappconfig.yaml` as described in the [configuration]({{< ref "configuration-concept.md" >}}) article.

 The nodeappconfig example below shows how to deny access to the `neworder` method from the `pythonapp`, where the python app is in the `myDomain` trust domain and `default` namespace.
 The nodeapp is in the `public` trust domain.